aasish-bodapati/ai-companion-v2/backend/README.md

-# AI Companion - MVP Backend
+# AI Companion - Backend (Canonical)

-This is the minimal viable product (MVP) backend for the AI Companion application, built with FastAPI.
+This is the canonical FastAPI backend for the AI Companion application.

+> The legacy single-file app `backend/main.py` is deprecated and will be removed.
+Use `backend/app/main.py`.

 ## Features

-- User registration
-- User authentication with JWT tokens
+- JWT-based authentication
-- Protected user profile endpoint
+- User profile and management (admin-only creation)
+- Conversations and messages APIs
+- OpenAPI docs at `/api/v1/openapi.json` and Swagger UI at `/docs`

 ## Getting Started

 ### Prerequisites

-- Python 3.8+
+- Python 3.10+
 - pip (Python package manager)

 ### Installation